ellenrchen/ellenchen/README.md

+# Ellen Chen - Personal Website

+This site was created to gain experience building a React app from scratch.
+You can check it out at https://ellenrchen.github.io/ellenchen/#home :)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).